 To date, about 400 students have participated in the program, and nearly 70 percent have been offered employment.

 “As our industry continues to evolve, partnerships like CONSTRUCT will make a real difference in developing a pipeline of talent and cultivating the next generation of our energy workforce,” said Melvin D. Williams, president of Nicor Gas.
 “We look forward to our continued participation in CONSTRUCT, and working with our partners to help fuel the workforce of the future.”

 Contact one of these social service agencies for more information:

 Energizing Student Potential (ESP) is a Midwest energy company-based partnership program to enhance STEM (science, technology, engineering and math) education.
 The program is facilitated by the National Energy Education Development Program.

 ESP provides standardized curriculum and engaging new content to highlight the energy sector.
 Participating schools can receive:

 The IEWC is a collaboration of industry employers, cooperatives, educators and government partners from across the state who have partnered to develop a pipeline of qualified candidates for energy industry jobs in Illinois.

-The goal of the IEWC is to serve as a resource for educators and students alike – sharing information, data and real-world examples of the types of careers that are available in Illinois’ energy industry.
-The IEWC also sponsors Careers in Energy Week.
-When you show us how your class used our energy materials, you can win one of three $250 classroom grants.
+The goal of the IEWC is to serve as a resource for educators and students alike – sharing information, data, and real-world examples of the types of careers that are available in Illinois’ energy industry.
+The IEWC also sponsors Careers In Energy Week.
+When you show us your class used our energy materials, you can win one of three $250 classroom grants.
 All you need to do is email a photo and brief description (3-4 sentences) of how you used these materials with students to Illinois@consortia.getintoenergy.com with the subject line “Class Grant Entry.”
-Or, let’s get social!
-Use the hashtag #classgrant along with a photo and brief description on Facebook or Twitter.
-It’s that simple!
-The deadline to submit entries is January 2019.
+The deadline to submit entries was February 2017.